-This is the first of three required courses on social work research for MSW students.
-This course enables students to become better acquainted with how to evaluate their own practice and provides the analytical skills to assess the validity of the research literature.
+This 3-hour course is the first of three required courses on social work research for SWK students.
+This course enables students to become better acquainted with evaluating their practice and provides the analytical skills to assess the validity of the research literature.
+The course also supports the generalist framework of the practice of the first-year foundation curriculum.
 This course will touch on several content areas related to research: (a) hidden agendas and political and ethical concerns when conducting research, (b) problem formulation generating research questions and hypotheses, (c) systematic valid and reliable information gathering techniques, (d) single subject, group research, and cross-sectional designs, (e) qualitative vs. quantitative modalities, and (f) analysis, interpretation, and reporting of findings.

 SWK641 Field Education II

-During Field Education II students are exposed to carry out needs and resource assessments of clients, conduct an analysis of information gained from clients, engage clients in the problem-solving process and write a psychosocial assessment.
+During Field Education II, students are exposed to conduct needs and resource assessments of clients, analyze information gained from clients, engage clients in the problem-solving process and write a psychosocial assessment.
 Students also learn about helping modalities at different systems' levels.
 Additionally, they develop beginning understanding and skills about clinical practice and community-level interventions.

 During field education 3, the students will acquire an advanced understanding of social work ethics, ethical problems, and ethical decision-making.
 They will develop critical thinking in relation to the theoretical framework of social work practice.
 The student will be able to develop knowledge and skills in management and leadership.
 This includes budgeting, programming, technology, and assessment to develop community programs at the agency level.

 The capstone project is a research study that encompasses the foundational and key core content areas of the Master of social work coursework.
 It aims to provide an opportunity for graduate students to integrate knowledge and skills learned from first and second-year courses with field education to research a population and social issue/phenomenon of their own choice.